 Bealach Coire Mhalagain

 Bealach Coire Mhalagain is another col. This one connects The Saddle with Sgurr na Sgine.
-The path down from the summit of The Saddle and alternate, safer path both connect here.
+The path down from the summit of The Saddle and the alternate, safer path both connect here.

 There are rusted metal poles sticking up from the ground here.
 They are placed in the ground every 15 to 20 feet.
 If you follow them, they climb up the next slope.